Know about this? Rate It!

 Other key buildings, such as the Mendicity Institute on the quays, and the bakery on Parnell Street outside which Patrick Pearse formally surrendered, have long since disappeared in road widening schemes.

-The river Liffey divides Dublin between north and south, and to many it also acts as a divide between two quite separate societies.
+Favorite thing: The river Liffey divides Dublin between north and south, and to many it also acts as a divide between two quite separate societies.
 This has a basis in historical fact as well as current economic realities - the great expansion of Dublin in the 18th century sprawled in both directions but it was the southern expansion that managed to best survive the trauma of the town's political emasculation when the Act of Union in 1800 dissolved the Irish parliament (due in no small part to the fact that the lifeline between England and Ireland was the ferry terminal at Dun Laoghaire).

 Through all these upheavals the Liffey continued serving the city as it had always done.
 Although the port had long since been moved downstream, the presence of a large industrial sector right in the city's heartland meant that the river served as a goods highway, its most obvious customer being the giant Guinness Brewery on its banks.
 A visionary Lord Lieutenant, the Earl of Ormonde, had ensured that the river be lined by wide quays when it was walled, so even as Dublin collapsed into enforced dilapidation throughout the 19th century, visiting Londoners cast envious eyes at the gracefulness and majesty of its main artery compared to their own pre-embankment Thames.